Maintaining profitable farming systems with retained stubble – upper Eyre Peninsula

 Retaining soil water in farming systems using strip & disc machinery 2024

-This project would enable one demonstration site to be conducted in low rainfall farming systems at Buckleboo to enable extension of past EP demonstration site results and results from other…
+This project has enabled one demonstration site to be conducted in 2024 in a low rainfall farming system at Buckleboo to enable extension of past EP demonstration site results and…

 Learn More